rhodyapps/mt-dc-sandbox-mt/README.md

 # mt-dc-ra3

-This is based on the mt-dictionary-composer template Client ID for mt-dc-ra project:
+This is based on the mt-dictionary-composer template Client ID and firebase environment config need to be put in.
-978507752529-rfkbbnmlodhvr3q18667c16frnf2fplk.apps.googleusercontent.com
 The client id goes in the folowing places: capacitor.config.json, index.html, android>res>values>strings.xml

 App ID:     com.firebaseapp.authorspace